ginstrom/paladin-novel/manuscript/chapter-16.md

 "Lily, I'm going to try to help your arm.
 It might feel strange, but it won't hurt.
 Is that all right?"

 She nodded solemnly, and Gond placed his hands on her withered limb.
-The divine power flowed through him like warm honey, seeking out the malformed bones and twisted muscles.
+The famliar feel of the divine power flowed through him, seeking out the malformed bones and twisted muscles.
 But this wasn't like healing a wound or curing a disease—this was reshaping something that had been wrong from birth, rewriting the very structure of her body.

 The effort was enormous, drawing on reserves of divine energy Gond hadn't known he possessed.
 Around him, he could hear gasps of amazement as Lily's arm began to change, bones straightening, muscles filling out, skin taking on healthy color.